JavaMoney/jsr354-tck/README.md

 To setup the TCK with your implementation you must follow the following steps:

 1) Create a new maven project.
-2) Add this TCK and your implementation as dependency.
+2) Add this TCK, the target API (Java 7 or 8) and your implementation as dependency.
 3) Implement a class of type org.javamoney.tck.TestSetup, read the Javadoc, what you must provide with this class.

-To execute the TCK, simply execute
+4) To execute the TCK, simply execute

     mvn clean test site